 Merritt offers a wide range of specialties including STEAM, weekly school library visits, music, movement, character and intergenerational education along with world languages for preschoolers.
 School students take music, art, computer, world languages, library and PE along with project pals, Genius Hour, and intergenerational experiences.

 Merritt offers a wide array of seasonal, age-appropriate extracurricular classes ranging from sports to the arts.
 Our seasonal quarterly catalog (link to the appropriate page) includes the latest listings.
 Private piano instruction is also available.
 In summer, swimming lessons in our campus pool are among the options for K3 and K4 students.

 While we are not affiliated with any single church or religion, Merritt Academy is a Christian school with a strong character education program that appeals to families of varied beliefs and backgrounds.
 As an award-winning National School of Character, we teach about two values each month and revisit these each year.
 School students commit to follow our code of courtesy which stresses respecting and honoring traditions and beliefs of all people.

 “ Intelligence plus character – that is the goal of true education. ”

 Merritt Academy is proud to be recognized as a National School of Character by the Character Education Partnership, a national non-profit coalition based in Washington, D.C.

 After School Activities

-Merritt Academy provides a safe, enriching after-school environment for students attending area elementary schools.
+Merritt Academy provides a safe, enriching afterschool environment for students attending our elementary program.